 Solution

-Kanerika used its migration accelerator to convert SSIS packages, SSAS models, and SSRS reports into Microsoft Fabric.
-Additionally, logic, security, and structure were preserved during the conversion.
-The client received ready-to-use pipelines, models, and reports inside a single Fabric workspace.
+Using our FLIP migration accelerator, we converted SSIS packages, SSAS models, and SSRS reports into a unified Microsoft Fabric environment.
+Business logic, security configurations, and data structures were preserved throughout the automated conversion.
+The client received validated pipelines, models, and reports ready to operate inside a single Fabric workspace.

 Results